Clostridium botulinum: Microbiology

-C. botulinum is a Gram-positive, rod-shaped, spore-forming bacterium.
-It is an obligate anaerobe, meaning that oxygen is poisonous to the cells.
+C. botulinum is an obligate anaerobe, requiring an environment that lacks oxygen.
 However, C. botulinum tolerates traces of oxygen due to the enzyme superoxide dismutase, which is an important antioxidant defense in nearly all cells exposed to oxygen.
 C. botulinum is able to produce the neurotoxin only during sporulation, which can happen only in an anaerobic environment.

 C. botulinum is divided into four distinct phenotypic groups (I-IV) and is also classified into seven serotypes (A–G) based on the antigenicity of the botulinum toxin produced.
+On the level visible to DNA sequences, the phenotypic grouping matches the results of whole-genome and rRNA analyses, and setotype grouping approximates the result of analyses focused specifically on the toxin sequence.
+The two phylogenetic trees do not match because of the ability of the toxin gene cluster to be horizontally transferred.